Iddrissmus/Hostel-Management-System/README.md

 # Hostel-Management-System
-- Guests can search for available rooms based on filters and book a room.
+- Guests can search for available rooms, check personal details and checkout of room
 - Admin can add and remove rooms
 - Admin can view room and assign occupants